 There are certain risks associated with investing in stocks purely on the basis of higher P/E ratios.

 The popular opinion about stocks with high P/E ratios is that they are excellent investment options since investors are willing to pay more for a smaller share in the company’s earnings.
-Hence, they presume this to be an indicator of an optimistic investor perception towards the stock.
+Hence, they presume this to be an indicator of optimistic investor perception of the stock.

 But, you must remember that P/E can be higher because of a range of reasons not necessarily related to its performance.
 Hence, the fundamental analysis of the company should not be ignored.